MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/deploy-manage-azure-stack-hci.md

 **What’s supported?**

 - Addition, creation, and management of Azure Stack HCI clusters.
-[See detailed steps](provision-vms.md) to create and manage HCI clusters
+[See detailed steps](provision-vms.md) to create and manage HCI clusters.

 - Ability to provision & deploy VMs on the Azure Stack HCI clusters and perform VM life cycle operations.
 VMs can be provisioned using VHD files, templates or from an existing VM.
 [Learn more](provision-vms.md).